 Another component of the uncertainty in the concentration calculation is the contribution of random motions by atmospheric turbulence.
 The model already computes this turbulence when computing particle dispersal.
 However, normally we would try to release a sufficiently large number of particles to insure that each simulation gives similar results.
 In the turbulence ensemble approach, we reduce the particle release number and run multiple simulations, each with a different random number seed, and then examine the variations between simulations.
 Start by retrieving the saved ensemble_control.txt and ensemble_setup.txt settings into the GUI menu.
-For this ensemble simulation, from the Setup Run / Starting Locations menu, change the release height back to 10 m.
+For this simulation, from the Setup Run menus, change the release height back to 10 m and change the output file from ensemble to a unique name such as ensturb.

 - Before running a simulation, we should delete all the ensemble files left over from the previous section.
 There is a Special Runs / Ensemble / cleanup tab that opens the menu.
 There are no options, just press Execute Script and all ensemble related files will be deleted from the working directory.
 Only the model output concentration files with the root name set in the Grid menu with the .000 suffix will be deleted.